kashenfelter/python-dse-graph/docs/getting_started.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using the :class:`dse_graph.DseGraph` class, you can build a GraphTraversalSource that will execute queries on a DSE session.
-We call this *implicit execution* because it doesn't rely on any particular function to execute the query.
+Using the :class:`dse_graph.DseGraph` class, you can build a GraphTraversalSource that will execute queries on a DSE session without explicitly passing anything to that session.
+We call this *implicit execution* because the `Session` is not explicitly involved.
 Everything is managed internally by TinkerPop while traversing the graph and the results are TinkerPop types as well.

 For example:

 .. code-block:: python

-    g = DseGraph.traversal_source(session)  # Build the GraphTraversalSource
+    # Build the GraphTraversalSource
+    g = DseGraph.traversal_source(session)
+    # implicitly execute the query by traversing the TraversalSource
+    g.addV('user').property('name', 'Preeta').property('age', 32).toList()
-    print g.V().toList()  # Traverse the Graph
+    # view the results of the execution
+    pprint(g.V().toList())

 You can also create multiple GraphTraversalSources and use them with the same execution profile (for different graphs):